 So, how do you deal with long sales cycles?

-Don’t despair and get caught by surprise.
-Plan for a long runway and start building your funnel.
+Don’t despair and don’t get caught by surprise.
+Plan for a long startup runway and start building your sales process and funnel.

-Getting your early prospects to convert might take a long time; make sure to consistently have new leads in the pipeline to be growing year over year.
+Getting your early prospects to convert might take a long time; make sure you consistently have new leads in the pipeline to be growing year over year.